Wildlife of Pakistan: Western highlands, plains and deserts

-Western region of Pakistan, most of which is enveloped in Balochistan province, has a complex geography.
+The western region of Pakistan, most of which is enveloped in Balochistan province, has a complex geography.
 In mountainous highlands, habitat varies from conifer forests of deodar in Waziristan and juniper in Ziarat.
 Numerous mountain ranges surround the huge lowland plains of Balochistani Plateau, through which a rather intricate meshwork of seasonal rivers and salt pans is spread.
 Deserts are also present, showing xeric shrubland vegetation in the region.
 Date palms and ephedra are common flora varieties in the desert.

 The Balochistan leopard has been described from this region.
 Some of the mammal species include the caracal, Balochistan dormouse, Blanford's fox, dromedary camel, goitered gazelle, Indian crested porcupine, long-eared hedgehog, markhor, ratel, and striped hyena, bird species of bearded vulture, houbara bustard and merlin, reptile species of leopard gecko and saw-scaled viper and amphibian species of Balochistan toad.
+The Pallas's cat lives in the rocky slopes.

 Wetlands, coastal regions and marine life

 There are a number of protected wetlands (under Ramsar Convention) in Pakistan.
 These include Tanda Dam and Thanedar Wala in Khyber Pakhtunkhwa, Chashma Barrage, Taunsa Barrage and Uchhali Complex in Punjab, Haleji Lake, Hub Dam and Kinjhar Lake in Sindh, Miani Hor in Balochistan.
 The wetlands are a habitat for migratory birds such as Dalmatian pelicans and demoiselle crane as well as predatory species of osprey, common kingfisher, fishing cat and leopard cat near the coast line.
 Chashma and Taunsa Barrage Dolphin Sanctuary protects the threatened Indus river dolphins which live in freshwater.

 The east half of the coast of Pakistan is located in the south of Sindh province, which features the Indus River Delta and the coast of the Great Rann of Kutch.
 The largest saltwater wetland in Pakistan is the Indus River Delta.
 Unlike many other river deltas, it consists of clay soil and is very swampy.
 The west coast of the Great Rann of Kutch, east to the Indus River Delta and below the Tharparkar desert, is one of the few places where greater flamingos come to breed.
 It is also a habitat for endangered species of lesser florican.
 Unlike the Indus River Delta, this part of the coast is not as swampy and exhibits shrubland vegetation of rather dry thorny shrubs as well as marsh grasses of Apluda and Cenchrus.